jparrett/School_District_Analysis/README.md

 ## Summary:
 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-- The district saw a .3% decrease in percent of students passing reading
+- The district experienced a .3 percentage point decrease in percent of students passing reading
-- The district saw a .2% decrease in percent of students passing math
+- The district saw a .2 percentage point decrease in percent of students passing math
-- Thomas High School's reading percentage decreased by .290%
+- Thomas High School's reading passing percentage decreased by .290
-- Thomas High School's overall passing percentage decreased by .318%
+- Thomas High School's overall passing percentage decreased by .318
 - The 9th grade scores in the school data are now NaNs

-After completing this analysis, it has been determined that removing teh 461 9th grade students from the analysis had no significant changes on the district information.
+After completing this analysis, it has been determined that removing the 461 9th grade students from the analysis had no significant changes on the district information.